 - Expert review and constructive criticism of the images taken during the day

 - How to create portraits of daily life in villages we visit

 - Portfolio review

 - Presentation of Steve McCurry’s work

-- A Better Moments Certified Photo Instructor is available during the entire workshop to offer assistance with camera settings, the basics of composition, guide and help in general
+- A Better Moments Certified Photo Instructor is available during the entire workshop to offer assistance with camera settings, the basics of composition, and to generally guide and help.